-Augmented realtiy is already making complex procedures such as mechanical repairs easier for novices to handle themselves. doctors will need to decide whether a stent is needed using a guided wire that measures pressure.
+Augmented realtiy is already making complex procedures such as mechanical repairs easier for novices to handle themselves.

 "In our work, we create 3D virtual models that can run blood flow simulations and virtually measure that pressure instead," Randles explained.

 This "digital twin" makes it so that everything can be accomplished noninvasively, highlighting the power of a tool like Unity when applied to other professional industries.
 And Randles takes it further-the ability to customize the virtual space allows students to engage with any number of possible surgery scenarios.